Abul Hussam: Life and career

 Hussam was born in Kushtia, and raised in Bangladesh.
 Hussam moved to the United States in 1978 for graduate studies.
 Later he received a doctorate in analytical chemistry and became a naturalized citizen of the US.
-The Centreville, Virginia, resident has spent much of this career trying to devise a solution to the problem of arsenic contamination of groundwater in eastern India and Bangladesh.
+He has spent much of his career trying to devise a solution to the problem of arsenic contamination of groundwater in eastern India and Bangladesh.

-Hussam started working on this problem in 1993.
+Hussam initially started working on this problem in 1993.
 His final innovation is a simple, maintenance-free system that uses sand, charcoal, bits of brick and shards of a type of cast iron.
 The filter removes almost every trace of arsenic from the well water.
 The wells brought fresh groundwater to farmers and others who previously had been drinking from bacteria- and virus-laced ponds and mudholes.

 He also had to devise a way to find an accurate way to measure arsenic in water.
 This was achieved in the early of the mid-1990s.

 The National Academy of Engineering announced on February 1, 2007, that the 2007 Grainger challenge prize for sustainability would go to Hussam.
 Hussam's invention is already in use today, preventing serious health problems in residents of the professor's native Bangladesh.
 This includes a $1 million award, which Hussam plans to use most of to distribute the filters to needy communities around the world.

 Hussam said he plans to use 70 percent of his prize so the filters can be distributed to needy communities.
 He said 25 percent will be used for more research, and 5 percent will be donated to GMU.

 The 2007 sustainability prize is funded by the Grainger Foundation of Lake Forest, Illinois, and the contest was set up to target the arsenic problem.
 Among the criteria for winning was an affordable, reliable and environmentally friendly solution to the arsenic problem that did not require electricity.

-His younger brothers are Dr. Abul Barkat and Dr. AKM Munir.
+His older brother is Abul Hashem and his younger brothers are Dr. Abul Barkat, Dr. AKM Munir, and Md Nurul Azam.